 “I’ll go,” a blonde woman announced with her haughty head thrown back.

 She sauntered up to the box and lowered herself to its position.

-“What day of the week will it be one thousand and fifty hours from now?”
+“What day of the week will it be 1,050 hours from now?”

 The box, to the woman’s immense shock, instantaneously answered.